s1nistr4/beagle/README.md

 # Beagle
 **Beagle is a high-performance, high-productivity templating engine for Node.js.** It can be used both server side and with frontend frameworks like React, Angular, Vue, Svelte and others.
-It's an actively maintained fork of [Pug](https://github.com/pugjs/pug) with a modernized codebase.
+It's an actively maintained fork of [Pug](https://github.com/pugjs/pug) with a modernized codebase with full type-safety, and better compatibility with SPA frameworks like React/Angular/Vue.

 ## New Features (WIP)
 - In progress: The codebase has been ported over to TypeScript.
-- In progress: Popular requested features from Beagle are being merged into the codebase
+- In progress: Popular requested features from Beagle are being merged into the codebase.
+If there's something you'd like, please open an issue.
 - Better support for frontend frameworks without having to use workarounds/hacks to make it work.
 - All of the separate Beagle code repositories are merged into one, which just looks nicer and also means less duplicated code.
 - Fully backwards compatible with Pug.
 Beagle is a drop-in replacement.